 Malls and Plazas

-There are two big shopping malls and two small shopping malls in London.
+There are two big shopping malls and a few smaller sized shopping malls in London.

 |Masonville Mall||Richmond Street and Fanshawe Park Road (close to University)|